kianmeng/webservice-ipstack/README.md

 ## bulk\_lookup($ip\_address, \[%params\])

-Only for Paid subscription plan.
+Only for paid subscription plans (standard, pro, or pro\_plus).
 Query and get multiple IP addresses information.
 Optionally you can add more settings to adjust the output.

-    my $ipstack = WebService::IPStack->new(api_key => '1xxxxxxxxxxxxxxxxxxxxxxxxxxxxx32', api_plan => 'paid');
+    my $ipstack = WebService::IPStack->new(
+        api_key => '1xxxxxxxxxxxxxxxxxxxxxxxxxxxxx32',
+        api_plan => 'standard'
+    );
     $ipstack->query(['8.8.8.8', '8.8.4.4']);

     # With optional parameters.